Systemic vasculitis: Variable vessel vasculitis

 Variable vessel vasculitis is a kind of vasculitis that may impact vessels of all sizes (small, medium, and large) and any type (arteries, veins, and capillaries), with no particular type of vessel being predominantly affected.
-This category includes Behcet's disease and Cogan's syndrome.
+This category includes Behçet's disease and Cogan syndrome.

 Behçet's disease is a systemic illness marked by frequent episodes of severe inflammation.
-Genital ulcerations, uveitis, oral aphthous ulcers, and skin lesions are the main symptoms.
+Genital ulcers, inflammation of the uvea of the eye, oral aphthous ulcers (canker sores), and skin lesions are the main symptoms.

-Cogan's syndrome is an uncommon type of autoimmune systemic vasculitis that causes inflammation inside the eyes and malfunctions the vestibulo-auditory system, usually resulting in neurosensory deafness but also tinnitus and vertigo.
+Cogan syndrome is an uncommon type of autoimmune systemic vasculitis that causes inflammation in the eyes and malfunctions the vestibulo-auditory system, usually resulting in neurosensory deafness but also tinnitus and vertigo.
 An upper respiratory tract infection, or less frequently, diarrhea, a dental infection, or an immunization, precedes the onset of the disease.

 History

-Kussmaul and Maier gave the first detailed description of systemic necrotizing arteritis in 1866.
+Kussmaul and Maier provided the first detailed description of systemic necrotizing arteritis in 1866.

 In 1919 Karl Theodor Fahr described acute arterial lesions which were always present in malignant nephrosclerosis.
-These injuries were the most severe and widespread in the kidneys and occurred less frequently and severely in other organs, particularly in the pancreas, adrenals and intestines.
-Fahr believed that necrotizing arteriolitis was the primary cause of the lesions, malignant necrosis and hypertension in these cases by narrowing the renal vascular bed.
+These injuries were the most severe and widespread in the kidneys and occurred less frequently and severely in other organs, particularly in the pancreas, adrenal glands, and intestines.
+Fahr believed that necrotizing arteriolitis was the primary cause of the lesions, malignant necrosis, and high blood pressure in these cases by narrowing the kidney vascular bed.